Ashutosh-1905/Zippy-Ride/backend/Readme.md

 ## Summary of Changes

+- Centralized all configuration in one file for security and maintainability.
 - Added a complete Captain (driver) module with model, service, controller, and routes.
 - Integrated captain routes into the main app.
-- Followed best practices for code organization, DRY principles
+- Followed best practices for code organization, DRY principles, and